lumi-kalt/ranges/README.md

 - unzip               - Creates a tuple of the ranges of tuples/pairs passed into it

 - adjacent            - Returns the range adjacent by N elements.

+## Utilities

+- any_in              - Returns true if any of the arguments in in the range
+- only_in             - Returns true if the arguments are the only elements in the range
+- all_in              - Returns true if all lof the arguments are in the range

 \
 \